Finance: Nvidia could get caught in a cryptocurrency ‘downdraft’ (NVDA)

 "We think it is still doable without material crypto exposure given that GPUs are difficult to purchase due to pent-up gaming demand."

-Despite the fears, Steves maintains an outperform rating for shares of Nvidia, with a target price of $280 — 22% above where the stock was trading Monday afternoon.
+Despite the fears, Steves maintains an outperform rating for shares of Nvidia, with a target price of $280 — 22% above where the stock was trading early Tuesday.

 Gaming makes up just over 18% of Nvidia’s total GPU revenue, behind data centers (60%) and automotive (22%), according to Bloomberg’s financial analysis.